PostgreSQL Performance Tuning: Optimize Your Database Server

 timed_statistics (EPAS)

-Controls the collection of timing data for the Dynamic Runtime Instrumentation Tools Architecture (DRITA) feature.
+Controls timing data collection for the Dynamic Runtime Instrumentation Tools Architecture (DRITA) feature.
 When set to on, timing data is collected.
 Set this parameter to on.

 Autovacuum